Summer School: Business School

 Learning outcomes:

-• engage in informed and critical discussions about sustainability-related challenges and opportunities in digital business environments, considering their impact on consumer behaviour and brand communication
+participate in informed discussions about sustainability challenges and opportunities in digital business environments, with reference to their influence on consumer behaviour and brand communication.

 Teaching method: Workshops